ElinaZoldnere/Discord-App-HEIC-to-JPEG/README.md

 On Discord, HEIC files are treated as regular files rather than images, which prevents them from being previewed and embedded in the text like other image formats.
-This can be inconvenient and disturbing, so I developed a custom solution to enhance the user experience.
+This can be inconvenient and annoying, so I developed a custom solution to enhance the user experience.

 In this implementation, when a HEIC format attachment is uploaded in a text channel, the app converts it to a JPEG image.
 The bot then posts the converted image in the same text channel.